elpaso/qgis-connect-plugin/docs/source/usage.rst

 From a remote plugin repository ...............................

-This is the most common way to install plugins, whether from QGIS Official Plugins Repository, Boundless QGIS Plugins Repository or any other remote repository that you may have configured, using the *Plugin manager* directly or through the *First Run wizard* tool.
+This is the most common way to install plugins, whether from QGIS Official Plugins Repository, Boundless QGIS Plugins Repository or any other remote repository that you may have configured, using the *Plugin Manager* directly or through the *First Run wizard* tool.

 .. note::